George Teague: Green Bay Packers

-Teague was selected by the Green Bay Packers in the first round (29th overall) of the 1993 NFL Draft.
-He started the last 12 games at free safety, making 36 tackles, 6 passes defensed, one forced fumble, one interception, 2 fumble recoveries and 5 special teams tackles.
-In the playoffs against the Detroit Lions, he recorded the longest interception return for a touchdown in post-season history (101 yards), and along with his 4 tackles, earned him the NFL's Defensive Player of the Week award.
+Teague was selected by the Green Bay Packers in the first round (29th overall) of the 1993 NFL draft.
+He started the last 12 games at free safety, making 36 tackles, six passes defensed, one forced fumble, one interception, two fumble recoveries and five special teams tackles.
+In the playoffs against the Detroit Lions, he recorded the longest interception return for a touchdown in post-season history (101 yards), and along with his four tackles, earned him the NFL's Defensive Player of the Week award.

-In 1994, he practiced on a limited basis early in training camp due to thyroid condition, which caused a pronounced weight loss initially and later affected his conditioning.
-He began practicing on a full-time basis until August 4.
-He started 16 games, collecting 53 tackles, 3 interceptions (tied for second on the team), 13 passes defensed (third on the team) and one forced fumble.
+In 1994, Teague practiced on a limited basis early in training camp due to a thyroid condition, which caused a pronounced weight loss initially and later affected his conditioning.
+He began practicing on a full-time basis on August 4.
+Teague started 16 games, collecting 53 tackles, three interceptions (tied for second on the team), 13 passes defensed (third on the team) and one forced fumble.

-In 1995, he started 15 games, making 72 tackles (tied for sixth on the team), 2 interceptions, 13 passes defensed and one fumble recovery.
+In 1995, Teague started 15 games, making 72 tackles (tied for sixth on the team), two interceptions, 13 passes defensed and one fumble recovery.
 He missed one game with a broken toe.